rancher/fleet/docs/concepts.md

 # Core Concepts

-Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large scale deployments of Kubernetes clusters (up to one million).
+Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large scale deployment of Kubernetes clusters (up to one million).
 Below are some of the concepts of Fleet that will be useful through out this documentation.

 * **Fleet Manager**: The centralized component that orchestrates the deployments of Kubernetes assets